Christ-Mind-Teachings/cmi-gatsby/src/sources/en/wom/tjl/chap01.md

 associated with that of a Great One,<br/>
 a great master.<br/>
 Be of assuredness ye were not this Great One,<br/>
-but ye were in association with this one.</p>
+but ye were in association with this one.
+{: .indent}

 I look at Kendra and quickly anticipate her question.
 “No, it never occurred to me to ask who this ‘Great One’ was.
 As he spoke I was